Catalyzing New Questions, Innovative Ideas, and Interdisciplinary Dialogue

 Action Date/Deadline

-Program Planning Timeline See Infographic
+Program Planning Timeline See FAQ

 Please note that some proposals may be conditionally approved with some suggested revisions.
 These could include revision to intended participants, format of programming, budget scope, and/or timing.